filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 ## Best Practices for Writing Consumer Contract Tests with Pact

-Based on "Best practices for writing consumer tests" by Beth Skurrie - <https://www.youtube.com/watch?v=oPuHb9Rl8Zo>.
+Based on "[Best practices for writing consumer tests](https://www.youtube.com/watch?v=oPuHb9Rl8Zo)" by Beth Skurrie.
 Watch the full video!

 - The key is knowing what _not_ to test.

 - Keep the scope of contract tests limited.
   Ideally, test only the components of your application that interact with a Provider in isolation.
   Since the Contract Tests are not a replacement for functional tests, you don't need to test the whole application end-to-end.
 Read more at ["Testing scope"](https://docs.pact.io/getting_started/testing-scope).

 - Don't use Pact for the functional testing of Consumers or Providers.

 - Don't use Pact for testing business logic or UI.

 - Don't write too restrictive Pact matchers.
 Make your response expectations as loose as possible.

 - Try to use BDD style notation to describe the business actions, rather than describing HTTP or messaging mechanisms.
 The contract tests should read like a proper, coherent sentence.

   - Use Pact's `given`, `upon_receiving`, `with_request` and `will_respond_with`
     constructs to describe a business action.

 - Use deterministic data.
 Avoid random data in your Pacts because it will mark a contract as changed, when in fact it hasn't.

 - Don't be afraid of duplication between functional and contract tests.

   - You can use fakes and mocks in contract tests to simplify and limit their scope.
   - Functional tests that use real components will catch all functional bugs.
     It's not in the scope of contract tests.

 - It's not the job of the Consumer to be a test harness for the Provider.

 - Responses can have extra keys without failing the verification, but requests cannot - Postel's law.

 - Contract tests aren't designed to operate alone.
   Contract tests _supplement_ unit, functional, and all other types of tests.

 - Contract tests focus only on the messages (requests and responses).
   Functional tests also check for side effects.

 - Don't check for side effects in contract tests, e.g. if an object is stored in a database.
   It's the responsibility of the functional tests.